UniMath/UniMath/INSTALL_OPAM.md

 # Second method to install ocaml

-This method for installing OCaml (in order to also build coq) allows more flexibility, but is more involved than the method in [INSTALL.md](./INSTALL.md), because it depends on "opam".
+This method for installing OCaml (in order to also build Coq) allows more flexibility, but is more involved than the method in [INSTALL.md](./INSTALL.md), because it depends on "opam".